MerginMaps/docs/src/manage/webmaps-applications/index.md

 ```

-We are keen to see what you built!
+We are keen to see what you've built!
 Please do not hesitate to share your results with us on our [community](https://merginmaps.com/community/join)!